 A variation that several commenters have mentioned is to add a bit of cumin and feta to the mixture.
 You can also separate the egg and whip up the egg white and fold back in for lighter and fluffier fritters.

-- 1 lb of zucchini (about 3 medium sized), coarsely grated
+- 1 pound of zucchini (about 3 medium sized), coarsely grated

 - 1 teaspoon kosher salt